NetMQ/NetMQ.ReactiveExtensions/README.md

 # NetMQ.ReactiveExtensions

+*Note: This project is sample code only at the moment, the NuGet package is in progress.*

 Effortlessly send messages anywhere using Reactive Extensions (RX).
 Uses NetMQ as the transport layer.

 The libary is very simple to use.
 With a couple of lines of code, we can send any RX stream between different processes or machines.